We're Back in Berlin Ja!

 Cardiff Love

-Unlike our trip in 2007, we wanted to see more of the UK than just London.
+Unlike our trip to England in 2007, we wanted to see more of the UK than just London.
 With limited time & resources, the easiest option was to get ourselves to Wales.
-We took off that morning with plenty of time- we thought.
+We took off that morning with plenty of time...we thought.
 After 5 trains- yes 5- went by that weren't for us, we started getting worried.
 As we hit unexplained stop mid-station after unexplained stop mid-station in the tube we positioned ourselves to run.
 As we exited the train we attempted to use the machine to claim our ticket.
 10 min later, it kept claiming a random error message.
-Ina total panic, we sprinted to the information center on the other side of Paddington Station.
+Now in a total panic, we sprinted to the information center on the other side of Paddington Station.
 I got in line while Ian tried to claim the tickets from another machine.
 5 min later- success!
 Ian had the tickets & we raced to the departure board to find which platform we should be sprinting for.
 2 min before departure- no train.
 We stood in another line to ask at information.
 The man kindly explained the train would have left already (yeah right) and we would need to go to the ticket desk.
 FRUSTRATION.

 Monday, May 16, 2011